Martini310/billwise/readme.md

 ## 📨Support & Contact

-If you encounter any issues or have questions, please write me an  [email](mailto:maritn.brzezinski@wp.eu)
+If you encounter any issues or have questions, please send me an  [email](mailto:maritn.brzezinski@wp.eu)